masami-ryu/node-app-template/docs/copilot_prompts.md

 ## リスク & ロールバック評価
 ```
 Always return the final answer in natural Japanese.
-Refer to docs/code_review_guide.md and align risk assessment with its rollback and risk sections.
+Refer to docs/code_review_guide.md and align wording with its categories.
 From the PR diff, identify deployment risks and rollback considerations.
 Return sections: RISKS, ROLLBACK_STRATEGY, MONITORING_METRICS.
 If database or schema changes detected, highlight irreversible steps with [must].